 The barcode ‘world’ can be confusing for newcomers.
+Which product barcodes should I chose?
 Here are the most important barcodes for use in retail and business environments.

 Here is a description of each type to help you decide which type of barcode you need.

 This is the most common retail barcode.
-It is used on the product and is scanned at the point of sale.
-It is used in most countries apart from the USA and Canada.
+It is used on the product and scanned at the point of sale.
+EAN-13is the most common format apart from in the USA and Canada.
 It has 13 digits.
 Each product, or variation of a product, has its own EAN to identify it in retailers databases.

 This is another common retail barcode.
 It is used mainly in the USA, Canada and also by American retailers such as Amazon.
 It has 12 digits.
 Each product or variation of a product has its own UPC to identify it in retailers databases.

 This is also called a ‘carton code’, ‘shipper’ or ‘tun’.
 It has 14 digits.
 It is not for use at the point of sale, so you don’t print it on the product.
-It is used on the wholesale box of multiple products.
+Carton codes are printed on the wholesale box of multiple products.
 It tells the warehouse they are receiving a box of multiple products, i.e. they are not selling the whole box as one unit but selling the products inside individually.
 The ITF14 code is based on the barcode on the actual product inside.

 ISBN barcodes are for books.
 ISBNs are 13 digits long and start at 987.
 To get an ISBN barcode, first, you need to have the ISBN.
 If you don’t yet have an ISBN, you can get one from Thorpe Bowker.